KirillDemochkin/kirilldemochkin.github.io/_posts/2021-11-24-GANsformer2-explained.md

 categories: gan-transformer-object-based-layout-generation
 ---

-#### Masked Autoencoders Are Scalable Vision Learners by Kaiming He et al. explained in 5 minutes
+#### Compositional Transformers for Scene Generation by Drew A. Hudson and C. Lawrence Zitnik explained in 5 minutes

 ##### ⭐️Paper difficulty: 🌕🌕🌕🌕🌑